ABBOT KINNEY FESTIVAL

 The festival includes special gathering areas such as the following:

 KidsQuad: Situated on the grounds of Westminster Elementary School, KidsQuad is where families can dance and sing along to lively music, create art, play games, and enjoy the day together.
-Activities include healthy snack-creating by Piccolo Chef, children's gardening by Little Saplings, jewelry making by Ecommunity Arts, exotic wildlife mobile exhibit by STAR ECO Station, and programming just for toddlers in Tot Lot.
+Activities include healthy snack-creating by Chef Gino, children's gardening by Little Saplings, jewelry and tutu making, pony rides and petting zoos, and a very special Tot Lot with specialized programming and activities for the little ones.

 AKFA COMMUNITY GRANTS PROGRAM

 Funded by festival proceeds, the AKFA Community Grants Program awards funding to selected Venice-based nonprofit organizations that offer services and programs aimed at youth and families.
-Applications are accepted each year during May 15 through July 1 preceding the festival.
-Since 1984, well over $250,000 in festival proceeds have been invested into the community of Venice.
+Applications are accepted mid-year preceding the festival.
+Since 1984, well over $275,000 in festival proceeds have been invested into the community of Venice.
 To learn how to apply for next year’s grants, visit http://abbotkinney.org/grant-application.

 SPIRIT OF VENICE AWARDS